R3DRUN3/github-content-sync/README.md

 - `REPO_FOLDER_1`: The name of the first folder to compare.
 [MANDATORY]
 - `REPO_FOLDER_2`: The name of the second folder to compare.
 [MANDATORY]
 - `TOKEN`: An access token with appropriate permissions to *read* and *open issues* on the target repo.
 [MANDATORY]
-- `OPEN_ISSUE`: If set to `true`, this specify that the script needs to open a "synchronization issue" on the target repo, specifying the folder differences.
+- `OPEN_ISSUE`: If set to `true`, this specify that the script needs to open a "*synchronization issue*" on the target repo, specifying the folder differences.
 [OPTIONAL]
 The opened issues are structured like [this one](https://github.com/R3DRUN3/content-sync-tester/issues/8).
 ## How it works